comasz/GoLang-Learning/Golang-basics.md

 ## Data Types
 - Map: data type that maps unique keys to values
-- Array:
-- Slice:
+- Array: collection data of the same type, has a fixed size.
+- Slice: Dynamic sized array. you are not allowed to store different type of elements in the same slice.
 - Interfaces: represents a set of method signatures.

 ### Go's Replacement of Class Inheritance
 - embedding: automated form of composition
-- interfaces:
+- interfaces: are named collections of method signatures.
+- method signature:function name, input parameters and return type.

 ### Modeling Structured Data Such as Json & YAML
 - The `interface{}` type can be used to model structured data by representing it as a `map[string]interface{}` (map of string to empty interface).
 This describes data in the form of a dictionary with string keys and values of any type.
 - `interface{}` can refer to any value, it is a limited way to escape the restrictions of static typing.
 	- convert it to a more useful type via a `type assertion` or `type switch`, or inspect it with Go's `reflect` package.
+- Golang to Json structure -> [Link](https://mholt.github.io/json-to-go/)
 ### Array & Slice
 - Array: data structure that holds a fixed size of **sequential** collection of elements of the same type.
 - Slice: like an array except size is not fixed.